cheapmanga/FadingUtilities/CONTRIBUTING.md

 static website (HTML / CSS / vanilla JS, no build step, no framework) hosted on GitHub Pages.
 Anyone can contribute a new glitch, a fix, or an improvement.

-> New glitch or route to share but not comfortable with Git?
+> New glitch or route to share?
 Just drop it in the
 > [Discord](https://discord.gg/KnjSeWrRPv) and a maintainer will add it.

 ---